vuongducphuong/documentation/content/applications/marketing/surveys/scoring.rst

 Scoring surveys
 ===============

-To measure a survey participant's performance, knowledge, or overall satisfaction, Odoo ascribes points to survey answers.
+To measure a survey participant's performance, knowledge, or overall satisfaction, Leansoft ascribes points to survey answers.
 At the end of the survey, these points are summed up, resulting in the participant's final score.